Online Joint Topology Identification and Signal Estimation from Streams with Missing Data: Deriving an approximate loss function

-{\bf Remark 3:} For those time instants and nodes where an entry is missing, $\nabla_{\bm a_n[t]}\rLoss_t^{(n)} = \bm 0_{NP}$, but Procedure \ref{alg:JSTISO} applies the soft-thresholding operator \eqref{eq:updateproxonline} to the corresponding coefficients.
-While this may seem counterintuitive, the shrinking is justified by the model at hand.
-The time-varying parameters are modeled as a random walk whose innovations are compound by a) a Gaussian distributed term, plus b) a term that attracts the VAR parameters towards $\bm 0$ (which is the source of sparsity).
-The term a) justifies the Frobenius norm in and the term b) justifies the presence of $\Omega$ in \eqref{eq:jointbatchproblem}.
+{\bf Remark 4:} For those time instants and nodes where an entry is missing, $\nabla_{\bm a_n[t]}\rLoss_t^{(n)} = \bm 0_{NP}$, but \textbf{Procedure \ref{alg:JSTISO}} applies the soft-thresholding operator \eqref{eq:updateproxonline} to the corresponding coefficients.
+While this may seem counter-intuitive, the shrinking is justified by the model at hand.
+The time-varying parameters are modeled as a random walk whose innovations are compound by a) a Gaussian distributed term, plus b) a term that attracts the VAR parameters towards $\bm 0$ for sparsity.
+The term a) justifies the Frobenius norm in \eqref{eq:jointbatchproblem} and the term b) justifies the presence of $\Omega$ in the same equation.

-{\bf Remark 4:} \cmt{It should be possible to recover TISO} The proposed algorithm only differs from TISO \cite{zaman2019online} in the estimate refinement (line 11).
-Actually, if line 3 is modified to obtain $\hbm g[t]$ directly from the observations, the resulting parameter estimates $\left \{ {\bm a}_n[t]\right \}_{n=1}^N$ will coincide with those of TISO.
+{\bf Remark 5:} \cmt{It should be possible to recover TISO} In addition to the different input to the method, the proposed algorithm in \textbf{Procedure 1} differs from TISO \cite{zaman2019online} in lines 5, 6, and 12.
+Steps 5 and 6 correspond to the computation of the gradient while step 12 corresponds to the estimation of the signal.

 \end{myitemize}